-The college endeavours to ensure that we do our utmost to employ 'safe' staff by following the guidance in Keeping Children Safe in Education.
+The College endeavours to ensure that we do our utmost to employ 'safe' staff by following the guidance in Keeping Children Safe in Education.
+This includes that atleast one member of the hiring staff panel must have completed safer recruitment training as the appointing manager.
 Full guidance on safer recruitment can be found in the College Recruitment and Selection Policy and Procedure.